-Once a decision to invalidate a registration has become final and conclusive, in principle the trademark right is retroactively deemed never to have existed.
+Once a decision to invalidate a registration has become final, in principle, the trademark right is retroactively deemed never to have existed.

-Revocation: Anyone may request a trial to revoke a registered trademark based on the grounds outlined below:
+Revocation: Anyone may request a trial to revoke a registered trademark based on the following grounds:

-- Non-use a registered trademark has not been used in Japan by a trademark owner or its licensee for at least three consecutive years. - Improper use if a trademark owner or its licensee uses a registered trademark in an improper manner, anyone may seek revocation of the registration. - Similar trademarks owned by different persons - if similar registered trademarks come to belong to different persons as a result of the transfer of a registered trademark right, and one person uses such mark with the intention of committing an act of unfair competition and in a manner that may cause confusion with the other's goods or services, anyone may seek revocation of the registration of that trademark.
+- Non-use if a registered trademark has not been used in Japan by a rights holder or its licensee for at least three consecutive years. - Improper use if a rights holder or its licensee uses a registered trademark in an improper manner. - Similar trademarks owned by different persons - if similar registered trademarks come to belong to different persons as a result of the transfer of a registered trademark right, and one person uses such mark with the intention of committing an act of unfair competition and in a manner that may cause confusion with the other's goods or services.

-Where a trademark owner's rights are registered in a country that either is a signatory to the Paris Convention or the Trademark Law Treaty, or is a member of TRIPs, the trademark owner may seek revocation of a Japanese trademark registration if its agent or representative files the trademark application without the owner's authorisation within five years of such unauthorised registration.
+Where a trademark owner's rights are registered in a country that either is a signatory to the Paris Convention or the Trademark Law Treaty, or is a member of the TRIPs Agreement, the rights holder may seek revocation of a Japanese trademark registration if its agent or representative files the trademark application without the owner's authorisation within five years of such unauthorised registration.